Shreveport City Court

 Citizens will have the following options to handle that citation prior to the deadline date.

 2. Citizens who wish to contest their citation at trial MUST call Shreveport City Court at (318) 673-5830 to schedule a court date.
-The citizen will be given options to select a Monday morning, Friday morning and Friday afternoon as a court date.
+The citizen will be given options to select a Monday morning or Friday morning as a court date.

 3. Citizens who do not wish to contest their citations at trial or who are cited for a violation deemed COURT MANDATORY, as listed on the back of the citation, may attend any night court session on the first Monday of each month at 5:30 PM at Shreveport City Court.
 No trials will be held during night court sessions.

 Citizens who received a citation with a court date which is on or after July 1, 2020, that date is no longer a court appearance date.
 It is now the deadline date by which citizens must address the citation with the court using the options as detailed in numbers 1-3 above.